https://www.bbc.com/bitesize/guides/zy4rfrd/test?0=a&1=b&2=a&3=b&4=c&5=c&6=b&7=a

 Bidhya Sagar Das (the dad), The two twins, The mum.

-Bidhya Sagar Das (the dad), Cristinela Das (the mum), The two twins.
+Bidhya Sagar Das (the dad), Cristinela Das (the mum),

 What happened?